noahsamoa/valheim-server-utility/README.md

-Valheim Server Setup Script for Ubuntu
+Valheim Server Setup Script (for Debian systems)
 ===========================

 This script automates the setup of a Valheim game server on a Linux system.
 It installs necessary packages, creates a Valheim user, sets up the server directory, and configures the server with user-provided details.